bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 in our analysis.

 ## General rules
-Here we state a couple of general rules regarding model selection.
+Here we state a couple of general rules regarding model selection for our known knowns.

 * Omitting variables results in bias in the coefficients of interest - unless the regressors are uncorrelated with the omitted ones.